 - reducing irrigation water use

 - enhancing biodiversity through ecological set asides or native pollinator-friendly plantings

 - ensuring that there is no runoff or erosion from farms

 Salmon-Safe is “whole farm” certification so large farms must transition an entire operation to Salmon-Safe practices in order to certify a crop like hops.
 This magnifies Salmon-Safe’s impact across the landscape.

 Watch the Video

-Please reach out for vector files of the Salmon Safe logo or Salmon Safe QR code.
+Please reach out if you’re interested in utilizing the Salmon Safe logo or a Salmon Safe QR code in your communications.